 |Summary||Velkommen tilbake til et nytt semester og til et nytt akademisk år!
 With this one-year course in Scandinavian Studies you will continue to improve your speaking, comprehension, reading and writing of the Norwegian language, and you will be moving on to more complex grammar, fine-tuning your pronunciation and learning a good amount of vocabulary.
 Together with the assessments, you are required to do a set amount of homework as preparation for each class.
 You will also be doing frequent mini-presentations in class and writing texts to hand in.
 One of the aims of the course is to prepare you for university study in Norway.
 Vi gleder oss til å undervise dere og bruke norsk sammen med dere!

-Norwegian Language 2 is a full-year 20-credit course taught for 3 hours a week in Semester 1 and 2 hours a week in Semester 2, partly in the target language.
+Norwegian Language 2 is a full-year 20-credit course, partly in the target language.
 The aim of the course is to build on and develop the skills acquired in first year so that, by the end of the session, the student will be linguistically competent to study at a Norwegian university, having reached CEFR level B2.
-Students will be able to:

 Information for Visiting Students